Attached Devices

 The function locks the specific lock type for a specified time.
 After the given timeout, the lock type is unlocked automatically.
 If the process is destroyed, every lock is removed.

-The power_lock_e enumerator (in mobile and wearable applications) defines the available lock types.
+The power_lock_e enumerator defines the available lock types.

 int error;